-- Provide detailed information about the applicant and bareboat charter to demonstrate that it has the necessary experience, ability, and other qualifications to operate and maintain the vessel or shipyard
+- Provide detailed information about the applicant and bareboat charter to demonstrate that it has the necessary experience, ability, and other qualifications to operate and maintain the vessel or shipyard,

-- Identify the ownership of the applicant, including tax identification number, principal business address, articles of incorporation, and officers
+- Identify the ownership of the applicant, including tax identification number, principal business address, articles of incorporation, and officers,

-- Information on the management personnel of the applicant
+- Information on all management personnel,

 An applicant for a project involving a vessel to be operated in the U.S. coastwise trade must demonstrate U.S. citizenship for the owner and an bareboat charterer.
-Additionally, if the applicant is a partnership or limited liability company, the governing agreements for the entities must be in form and substance satisfactory to the Maritime Administration.
+Additionally, if the applicant is a partnership or limited liability company, governing agreements for the entities must be in a form and substance satisfactory to the Maritime Administration.